 While in an oilless air compressor the oil is not injected into the compression chamber.
 But, into the cylinder as well as to the different internal parts of the air compressor.
 That’s why these types of compressors are known as oil-free air compressors.

 Now, in these buddies, the oil is pumped into the cylinder to cool down the generated heat.
 While in a compression chamber an internal cooler is used in place of oil to reduce the heat.

-Moving on to the 2nd drop, we’ll be looking into the bright side and dark side of both types of air compressors.
+Here, we’ll be looking into the pros and cons of both types of air compressors.
 What will be the benefits we will gain?
-And What will be the problems we have to face in this battle of oil vs oil free air compressor.
+And What will be the problems we have to face in this conundrum of oil vs oil free compressors.